-But even before we get into mastering, let’s check out a very special compressor that’s integrated in to Record’s mixer.
+But even before we get into mastering, let’s check out a very special compressor that’s integrated in to Reason’s mixer.
 At the top of the master channel, above even the mastering suite and insert effects, is the Master Compressor.
-Record’s mixer is a meticulous software model of the classic SSL analog consoles, and the Master Compressor is a shining example of this attention to detail.
+Reason’s mixer is a meticulous software model of the classic SSL analog consoles, and the Master Compressor is a shining example of this attention to detail.

 The Master Compressor not only looks just like the famous mix buss compressor on SSL analog consoles, it makes everything sound good at the touch of a button, just like the original.

 The Master Compressor is a faithful recreation of the mix buss compressor on the SSL mixing boards, from the look of the VU meter to the circuitry.
 It was designed and built like a typical mastering compressor to give an entire mix the “radio sound” as soon as it was turned on — even though it does have the standard compression controls, including sidechain keying and a “makeup” gain for increasing the volume following compression.
 You engaged the original by pressing on the “In” button; many people took to calling this the “Good” button because it simply made things sound better when you clicked it.
 You can do the same with your music by clicking on the “On” button on the Master Compressor.
 Try it out!

 Dynamics ’til daylight